Roast ’em! Kick up fruit flavors with a quick oven roast!

 - ½ cup coarsely chopped toasted pecans

-- Meanwhile, scoop ice cream into four cold serving bowls.
+- Serve: Scoop ice cream into four cold serving bowls.
 When the fruit is done, cut each half in half again and top each bowl with four pieces of roasted fruit.
 Combine any juices in the pan with your caramel sauce and drizzle over the top of the ice cream.
 Sprinkle with pecans and enjoy.
 Summer in a bowl!